chryz-hub/web-dev-resources/README.md

 <details><summary>Repositories</summary><blockquote>
 <ul>
     <li><a href="https://github.com/microsoft/Web-Dev-For-Beginners">Web Dev For Beginners</a></li>
+    <li><a href="https://github.com/zero-to-mastery/resources">Useful Resources for Developers</a> - Here is a list of best resources to get you started with learning how to code (mostly related to Web Development).</li>
     <li><a href="https://github.com/EbookFoundation/free-programming-books">Free Programming Books</a></li>
     <li><a href="https://github.com/MunGell/awesome-for-beginners">Awesome Beginner Friendly Projects</li>
     <li><a href="https://github.com/jwasham/coding-interview-university">Coding Interview University </a></li>